 Dr Jonathan Olsen

-Jon is a Research Fellow and leads the Mobility and Place workstream within the Places and Health Programme at the MRC/CSO Social and Public Health Sciences Unit (SPHSU).
 As a Health Geographer, Jon’s research interests are in Spatial Epidemiology and Population Health.
-Recent publications include multi-city international comparisons of urban land covers/uses and health, development of a novel methodology for describing children's mobility and the complexity of their environmental exposure from GPS data, population levels of active travel, and social-spatial patterning of road accidents and 'environmental bads', and publications using GPS data to explore exposure to unhealthy commodity advertising and natural space.
+Recent publications include multi-city international comparisons of urban land covers/uses and health, development of a novel methodology for describing children's mobility and the complexity of their environmental exposure from GPS data, variability in mobility patterns and perceived stress, social-spatial patterning of road accidents and 'environmental bads', and publications using GPS data to explore exposure to unhealthy commodity advertising and natural space.

 Previously he was based in the Public Health team within the Institute, conducting quantitative research (time series and cluster detection analysis of road accidents) on the NIHR funded M74 Study, the longitudinal follow-up for the health effects of the new urban motorway.
 Prior to this, Jon worked as a Senior Public Health Analyst for the NHS in North West England whilst undertaking an MSc in Public Health (2011) before completing a PhD in Epidemiology (2015) at Cardiff University.

 Grants and Awards listed are those received whilst working with the University of Glasgow.